Picbridge/Tourer/README.md

 ## Technologies

 ### AI and Mapping technologies
-* Google's Gemini-pro: For inteligent, personalized recommendations based on user preferences and regional data.
+* **Google's Gemini-pro**: For inteligent, personalized recommendations based on user preferences and regional data.
-* Google Maps API: For precise navigation, route optimization, and cost estimations.
+* **Google Maps API**: For precise navigation, route optimization, and cost estimations.

 ### Third-party APIs
 * Weather API for integrating weather forecasts into travel planning.

 ## Core Features
-* Personalized Recommendations - Provide users with places to visit, eat, and explore based on their preferences.
+* **Personalized Recommendations** - Provide users with places to visit, eat, and explore based on their preferences.
-* Route Optimization - Utilize Google Maps API to offer travel routes for most efficient journey.
+* **Route Optimization** - Utilize Google Maps API to offer travel routes for most efficient journey.
-* Time Scheduling - Automatically generate a time-efficient schedule for visiting recommended places, ensuring users can make the most out of thier trips.
+* **Time Scheduling** - Automatically generate a time-efficient schedule for visiting recommended places, ensuring users can make the most out of thier trips.
-* Cost calculation - Estimate the overall cost of the planned trip, including travel expenses, entry fees for the attractions, and estimated food costs, providing users with a bugetary overview.
+* **Cost Calculation** - Estimate the overall cost of the planned trip, including travel expenses, entry fees for the attractions, and estimated food costs, providing users with a bugetary overview.

 ## Future Features